thealice/thealice.github.io/_posts/2020-02-17-how_to_build_a_simple_cms.markdown

 ## Controllers

 Controllers are where you'll be setting the routes for your CRUD actions, among other things.
 CRUD stands for Create, Read, Update, Delete, all ways of manipulating data.
 In your controller, you will determine what view is rendered based on the URL the user is visiting.
 When creating a new piece of content, a user can go to an html form a view file (conventionally called new.erb).
 The controller will direct them there when, for instance they go to www.example.com/list/new.
 Once the user submits the form, its POST action will send the inputted information back to the controller, which will extract the inputted data and store it to the database using the params hash.
 If a user enters information into an input with the name "content", the inputted data can be retrieved in the POST route within the controller viea the content key of the params hash, eg. params[:content].

+## Views

+As mentioned above, views are the way in which we display content to a site visitor.
+They are what's often referred to as the "front-end" of a website, and, in a Sinatra app, mostly consist of HTML intersperced with Ruby code wrapped in ERB tags.

 ## Security